JonKing93/DASH/README.md

 To get started with the DASH toolbox:

-1. Download the most recent stable release: [Latest Release](https://github.com/JonKing93/DASH/releases/latest)
+1. Navigate to the most recent stable release: [Latest Release](https://github.com/JonKing93/DASH/releases/latest)
+2. Under the release assets, download the file: DASH-<version>.mltbx
-2. Open the downloaded DASH.mltbx file.
-This should install the DASH toolbox in your MATLAB environment.
+3. Open the downloaded DASH-<version>.mltbx file.
+This should automatically install the DASH toolbox in your MATLAB environment.
+(If you previously installed a DASH toolbox using a .mltbx file, this will update your toolbox to the latest version)
-3. That's it you're done!
+4. That's it, you're done!
 For additional help, enter:
 ```
 >> dash.doc
 ```